-(August 12, 2014) Canamex Resources Corp. (the “Company”) (TSX-V: CSQ) (OTCQX: CNMXF) (FSE: CX6) is very pleased to announce ongoing results from reverse circulation drilling at the Bruner Gold Project located in Nye County, Nevada.
+(September 11, 2014) Canamex Resources Corp. (the “Company”) (TSX-V: CSQ) (OTCQX: CNMXF (FSE: CX6) is pleased to announce higher gold grades from follow-up sampling of visible gold bearing drill intervals at the Penelas and Penelas east targets at the Bruner Gold Project, Nye County, Nevada.

 Drill hole samples are stored on site and are retrieved by ALS Minerals personnel or an independent contractor and transported in their custody to the ALS Minerals laboratory in Reno/Sparks, Nevada, where they were photographed, sawed, sampled, and analyzed by ALS Minerals laboratory for gold and silver.
 Duplicates, blanks, and standards were inserted at regular intervals for QA/QC purposes.
 All drill samples are prepared by crushing the entire sample to 70% passing 2mm size, splitting out 250 grams of sample and pulverizing this split to 85% passing -75 microns in size.
 From the 250 gram pulp 30 grams is split out for fusion and fire assay with an AA finish.
 If results return 3 g/tonne Au or greater, the lab performs a 30 gram fire assay with a gravimetric finish from the same pulp.
 In addition, a second sample is prepared by crushing the sample down to 90% passing 10 mesh and proceeding to a rotary split of 1 kg that is pulverized to 85% passing 200 mesh.
 From the 1 kilogram pulp 30 grams is split out for a second fire assay with gravimetric finish.